 Utilizing the cloud-based QuickBooks Online is convenient and fast for a growing number of firms.
 Yet, questions remain regarding backups of the data created and stored in QuickBooks Online client files.
 On QuickBooks Desktop, it was simple to download and create regular backups of your files.
 But if your firm’s data is only backed up by QuickBooks Online, that’s not enough.
 To maintain secure backups of all client files that can be restored quickly in the event of data loss, IT best practices recommend the 3 2 1 backup rule.

 The 3-2-1 backup rule

 The rule is: keep at least three (3) copies of your data, store your information on two (2) different storage media, with at least one (1) of them located offsite.

-Here is how the “Rule of three works”.
-First, you have your original data (Copy 1).
+Here is how the “Rule of three” works: First, you have your original data (Copy 1).
 It is stored on a device of some kind – such as the accounting platform’s server.
 Since you cannot pick and choose which items you’d like to restore to a prior point in time, you turn to your backup that has been made on an external hard drive (Copy 2).
-Now if that backup device has failed, or your backups weren’t performed correctly or you lost that external hard drive you’ve been carrying around, you are out of luck.
+Now, if that backup device has failed, your backups weren’t performed correctly, or you lost that external hard drive you’ve been carrying around, you are out of luck.
 That’s where that third backup (Copy 3), made via Rewind Backups for your cloud accounting information comes to the rescue.
 It is offsite and is managed independently of the other two sources of data.